Plague and Other Yersinia Infections

 Prevention of Plague

-Plague vaccines (killed whole-cell and live-attenuated) are no longer available in the US.
+Plague vaccines (killed whole-cell and live-attenuated) are no longer available in the United States.

-Rodents should be controlled and repellents used to minimize flea bites.
+Rodents should be controlled and repellents should be used to minimize flea bites.

 Key Points

-• Plague is a highly contagious, life-threatening infection now present in the US mainly in rural or semirural areas of the Southwest; worldwide, most cases since the 1990s have occurred in Africa.
+• Plague is a highly contagious, life-threatening infection that is present in the United States mainly in rural or semirural areas of the Southwest; worldwide, most cases since the 1990s have occurred in Africa.

 • Plague may cause large, tender, often suppurative lymphadenopathy (buboes), severe pulmonary infection, and/or septicemia.